User Story Mapping For Beginners

 Step 3 – Add in some design and define the user stories

 You have understood and defined goals, you detailed the user’s journey.
 What’s next?
 Creating solutions.
 Once the discovery phase has concluded you now move into the design phase.
 As a user you have a specific goal.
 To achieve it, there are steps you must take.

 To break it down, a user seeking new shoes wants to find a reliable retailer to purchase a pair of basketball shoes.
 They could be looking for discounts, a specific brand, and a certain size.

-With different user types, you must be prepared to handle the needs of the various users.
-To prep, user stories that a developer identifies are arranged under the relevant activities.
+With different user types (personas), you must be prepared to handle the needs of the various personas.
+The team works together to identify the detailed user stories underneath the activities.
 Check it out:

 The User Story Map can fill up quickly with ideas, which means more work for a team.
 It is important to note that different tasks, or user stories, have a different level of priority.
 Certain tasks (user stories) are more crucial to the success of the product, others add support, but may not be the most important pieces required to releasing a product.

 Step 5 – Release often and in slices